 GASB Statement No. 97 - Certain Component Units Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - An Amendment to GASB Statements No. 14 and No. 84 and a Supersession of GASB Statement No. 32.
-The requirements of this statement are effective for reporting periods beginning after June 15, 2020.
+The requirements in (1) paragraph 4 of this Statement as it applies to defined contribution pension plans, defined contribution OPEB plans, and other employee benefit plans and (2) paragraph 5 of this Statement are effective immediately.
+All other requirements of this Statement are effective for reporting periods beginning after June 15, 2021.
 The District has not fully judged the impact of implementation of GASB Statement No. 97 on the basic financial statements.